OpenNebula/docs/source/advanced_administration/public_cloud/occicg.rst

 Requirements
 ============

-You must have an OpenNebula site properly configured and running to install the OpenNebula OCCI service, be sure to check the :ref:`OpenNebula Installation and Configuration Guides <#designing_and_installing_your_cloud_infrastructure>` to set up your private cloud first.
+You must have an OpenNebula site properly configured and running to install the OpenNebula OCCI service, be sure to check the :ref:`OpenNebula Installation and Configuration Guides <design_and_installation_guide>` to set up your private cloud first.
 This guide also assumes that you are familiar with the configuration and use of OpenNebula.

-The OpenNebula OCCI service was installed during the OpenNebula installation, and the dependencies of this service are installed when using the install\_gems tool as explained in the :ref:`installation guide <ignc#ruby_libraries_requirements_front-end>`
+The OpenNebula OCCI service was installed during the OpenNebula installation, and the dependencies of this service are installed when using the install\_gems tool as explained in the :ref:`installation guide <ignc>`

-If you installed OpenNebula from source you can install the OCCI dependencias as explained at the end of the :ref:`Building from Source Code guide <compile#ruby_dependencies-end>`
+If you installed OpenNebula from source you can install the OCCI dependencias as explained at the end of the :ref:`Building from Source Code guide <compile>`

 Considerations & Limitations
 ============================